 I respond to a few emails and rehearse the presentation I will be leading with the external auditing agency.

 Our team meets with the external auditing agency.
-We realize that people from other departments need to be included as interviewees since the audit scope was much broader then we initially thought.
+We realize that people from other departments need to be included as interviewees since the audit scope was much broader than we initially thought.
 I quickly send emails to the respective people to get a sense of their availability.

 I eat lunch with colleagues and discuss the agenda for an upcoming principals meeting.
 I am excited to attend the meeting and introduce myself to more principals across the district.